Is there any connection between multiple sclerosis and epilepsy?

 Answers from B Mark Keegan, M.D.

 Exactly why these seizures occur more often in people with MS isn't completely understood.
-MS lesions in certain areas of the brain may trigger these seizures.
+MS lesions in certain areas of the brain might trigger these seizures.
 However, lesions are very common in MS, and seizures are unusual, so there are probably other factors that play a role in seizures, too.

 Most seizures can be controlled with anti-seizure medication.